albertogallini/txn_engine/Readme.md

 - It is not possible to dispute multiple times the same transaction.
 This is prevented by the `disputed` flag in the `Transaction` struct.
 - It is not possible to resolve a non-disputed transaction.
 Again, this is prevented by the `disputed` flag in the `Transaction` struct.

-NOTE on **locked** account: Once an account is locked, no further action is possible.
+NOTE on **locked** account: Once an account is locked, no further actions are possible.
 Neither the `Engine` nor `EngineFunctions` expose APIs to unlock the account.
-The only possible way is to unlock offline (i.e. by manual intervention) on the account storage and load the `txn_engine` from a previous (modified) dump (see the next section).
+The only possible way to unlock it is through offline methods (i.e., manual intervention) on the account storage, followed by loading the `txn_engine` from a previously generated and modified dump (see the next section).

 Implementation: see `fn check_transaction_semantic` and `impl EngineFunctions for Engine` in `./src/engine.rs`

-## Engine state decoding from a previous session dump:
+## Engine state encoding/decoding:
- TODO
+The `-dump` command line parameter will cause the `Engine` to dump the entire content of the internal `transaction log` to CSV file (in addition to the accounts on the standard output).
+The file will be written in the current working directory.

+This is useful for debugging and testing since it allows you to save the state of the engine after running a set of transactions and then load it back up for further testing or verification.
+The `accounts` and `transactions_log` fields are serialized/deserialized using their `serde` implementations.
+The `accounts` field is a `dashmap::DashMap<ClientId, Account>`.
+The `transactions_log` field is a `dashmap::DashMap<TransactionId, Transaction>`.
+The `serde` module is used to serialize/deserialize the `dashmap`s.

+Once you have obtained the account dump (returned on the standard output) and the transaction log dump by using the `-dump` cli parameter, it is possible to use those files to decode the Engine internal status.
+This is possible only through internal APIs (see `load_from_previous_session_csvs` Engine function and `test_serdesr_engine` ) and not exposed as a cli parameter.
+This function is useful to easily test some edge cases that are not possible if the internal state of an `Engine` is built by the `read_and_process_transactions` Engine function that executes all the semantic checks on the transactions.
+`load_from_previous_session_csvs` is much faster than `read_and_process_transactions` as there is no semantic check.
+It is a blind decoding of the internal Engine maps dump.
+For this reason, it is a very dangerous functionality and if used in production (e.g.: to quickly restore an instance of the service without reading the entire transaction history since inception), it must be guaranteed the input files have not been modified after being created by the process.
+Furthermore, to use such a functionality in a production environment, the dumped files should be equipped with metadata about the creation time and encoder versioning and logic (to handle the ser/deser backward compatibility with further txn_engine releases).
+A possible scenario to use this functionality is to store every day - at the end of the day - the snapshot of account and transaction log.
+So if the next day a txn_engine has to be restarted it can load from the yesterday snapshot and then reconstruct the correct current status loading just the transactions of the current day.
+Which is computationally sustainable: see performance analysis in the next section.

+- Reasons to use serde:
+  - CSV to Struct: when reading from CSV, you might want to directly convert each row into a Transaction struct.
+  Serde can automatically map CSV fields to struct fields if you use the #[derive(Deserialize)] attribute on your structs.

+  - Struct to CSV: when writing back to CSV, Serde can serialize your structs back into CSV format, ensuring that data integrity is maintained without manual string formatting.

+  - Consistent Data Handling: using Serde ensures that data is consistently formatted when both reading from and writing to files, which reduces errors in data representation.

+  - Extensibility: if you later decide to store or transmit data in a different format (like JSON for API responses, or binary formats for efficiency), Serde can handle these conversions without changing your core data structures.
+This makes your code more adaptable to changes in data storage or transmission methods

 ## Stress Test script & performance measure: